Monitor Websites from AI Agents: PageCrawl MCP Server Guide

 Combine with AI importance filtering.
 Set a "What matters" prompt on your monitors (e.g., "Focus on price changes, ignore navigation updates").
 The AI will score changes accordingly, and when you query via MCP, the priority scores help you focus on what matters.

-Trigger checks on demand.
+Trigger checks on demand (paid).
 Before a meeting or review, trigger checks on key monitors: "trigger a check on all my competitor pricing monitors."
 Results are available within minutes.
+On-demand checks are a paid action, but creating and reading monitors is free.

 Choosing your PageCrawl plan